jbirnick/jbirnick.github.io/content/posts/qr-codes/index.md

 ## Version Information

 Our QR code doesn't contain version information, because this is only included in version 7 and larger.
-It just contains the version number (i.e. size) of the QR code (and, as the format information, some error correction bits).
+It just would contain the version number (i.e. size) of the QR code (and, as the format information, some error correction bits).
 Similar to the format information, two copies are placed into the QR code: one above the bottom left finder pattern, and another to the left of the top right finder pattern.